mythz/site/_blog/posts/2021-10-28-docs-search.md

 </script>
 ```

-Which we handle in our custom [Layout.vue](https://gist.github.com/gistlyn/d215e9ff31abd9adce719a663a4bd8af#file-layout-vue)
+Which is handled in our custom [Layout.vue](https://gist.github.com/gistlyn/d215e9ff31abd9adce719a663a4bd8af#file-layout-vue)
 VitePress theme to detect when the `esc` and `CTRL+K` keys are pressed to hide/open the dialog:

 ```ts